cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## Security Requirements on a KEM used within HPKE {#kem-security}

 The Encap/Decap interface of a KEM used within HPKE MUST be IND-CCA2-secure.
+An appropriate definition of this security notion for KEMs can be found in {{BHK09}}.

-The AuthEncap/AuthDecap interface of a KEM used within HPKE MUST be Insider-CCA-secure and Insider-Auth-secure.
-If the application does not require resistance against key-compromise impersonation, it is enough if the AuthEncap/AuthDecap interface is Outsider-Auth-secure instead of Insider-Auth-secure.
+The AuthEncap/AuthDecap interface of a KEM used within HPKE MUST be multi-user insider IND-CCA-secure and multi-user insider strongly unforgeable (sUF-CMA-secure) as defined in {{SigncryptionDZ10}}.
+If the application does not require resistance against key-compromise impersonation, it is enough if the AuthEncap/AuthDecap interface is LoR-CCA-secure instead of sUF-CMA-secure.

-TODO:
-- provide a reference for Outsider-Auth and Insider-Auth

 ## Security Requirements on a KDF {#kdf-choice}